gabomartini/Threat-Hunting-in-MDO365/README.md

 </p>

 #### *In this tutorial, we will:*
-*- Learn how to search for and locate malicious emails with Microsoft Defender.*
+*•	Search for and locate malicious emails using Microsoft Defender.*

-*- Learn how to utilize PowerShell to remove malicious emails from an organization.*
+*•	Utilize PowerShell to mass delete malicious emails from an organization.*

 #### Tasks:
  1. Examine suspicious emails.